主要内容

 Parameter Dependencies

-Length of the solid along the y-axis of the local reference frame.
-The y dimension is constant when this block parameter is active.
+Length of the variable brick solid along the x-axis of its reference frame.
+The length remains constant throughout the simulation.

 Parameter Dependencies